archer884/Clizby/README.md

     - Modified the built-in mapper class so that it now asks you to provide a selector expression instead of simply the name of a property (which is just honestly way cooler, in my opinion).
     - Changed transform and validation functions used by the provided mapper class so that they accept function rather than action delegates (because that just feels cleaner to me).

-> These last two are breaking changes.
+> Note: Those last two above were breaking changes.
 Sorry.
-No way around that.
+No way around that. :(

 - Version 1.0.0.1: Finally got the nuget package working (and tested it on one of my own projects).
 Pretty cool, huh?